aschvley/Tsaritsas-Voice/readme.md

 	/addxp for manual XP addition
 	/rank to see your current XP and level
 	/top for the leaderboard
-	/rewardrole and /sync for role-based XP rewards /multiplier to set XP multipliers
+	/rewardrole and /sync for role-based XP rewardsgit /multiplier to set XP multipliers
   ```